ritankarsaha/Bitcoin_Transaction_Engine/README.md

 bitcoin-tx-demo  | Demo complete.
 ```

-However if you wish to create a new wallet altogether and run your transactions from there do the following commands -
+However, if you would prefer to initialize a fresh wallet and perform transactions from it, run the following commands:

 ```bash
 sudo docker compose down -v
 sudo docker compose up —build
 ```

-The output will be looking something like this with a new wallet getting created and the transaction spent properly-
+You should see output similar to below, indicating that a new default wallet has been created and the transaction executed successfully:

 ```bash
 Compose can now delegate builds to bake for better performance.